Post edited on 31/12/2018 following the increase of the immigration health surcharge.

 If you are a non-EU citizen and you visit the UK on a tourist visa, you are not affected by the mandatory NHS health surcharge, but a different rule applies to you: since April, tourists who come from outside of the European Economic Area must pay 150% of the cost of the health care they receive, 50% more than what it was previously.
 “This reflects the additional cost burden that the NHS carries when managing the administration for visitors to the UK”, explains the British government on its website, while stressing that “for this group, possession of adequate travel and health insurance is highly recommended”.

-As a reminder, European residents travelling to the UK are not subject to this “right to access” surcharge and can benefit from the NHS using their European Health Insurance Card (EHIC).
+As a reminder, European residents travelling to the UK are not subject to this “right to access” surcharge and can benefit from the NHS using their European Health Insurance Card (at least until Britain is still part of the EU).
 However, British expatriates who have been outside of the European Economic Area for more than six months relinquish their residential right of access to the NHS and will also be asked to pay the 150% tariff if they are travelling in a touristic capacity.

 The Home office states that “the intended effect of the surcharge is that a person’s access to healthcare should be in line with their immigration status in the UK.
 Temporary migrants have not built up the long-term contribution to the UK that a British Citizen will have built up and will build up over the course of their lifetime.”